 Understanding the costs of these steroid injection treatments can make all the difference in determining what sort of settlement is negotiated on your behalf by your personal injury attorney.
-Once you have an attorney-client relationship and have completed your medical treatment, your compensation is generally calculated based on the expense of the medical treatment to heal following the accident.

 What Are Epidural Steroid Injections?

 We first need to understand what an epidural steroid injection is.
-The simplest definition for an epidural steroid injection is a treatment method for injecting pain medication directly into the epidural region of the body.
+The simplest definition for an epidural steroid injection (ESI) is a treatment method for injecting pain medication directly into the epidural region of the body.
 This epidural area is a small fat-filled space that covers the spinal cord and protects the nerves in the spinal canal from damage in our day-to-day lives.

 However, epidural steroid injections are more complicated and take more expertise than the standard administration of medication seen with more common injuries.

 This treatment is generally reserved for pain from more difficult injuries to treat conventionally.
 It is typically suggested when the treatments for chiropractic care, trigger point injections, or other steroid medications and anti-inflammatory medical procedures are not effective.
-Often epidural steroid injection treatment is the option to try before orthopedic surgery on the spine.
+Often epidural steroid injection treatment is the option to try before orthopedic surgery on the cervical spine.